-- For an injury, your claim must be filed within 3 years after the first symptom of the side effect.
+- For an injury, your claim must be filed within three years after the first symptom of the side effect.

 If You Want Compensation, Consider Getting a Lawyer's Help

 The bottom line?
-Suing a vaccine manufacturer is really hard to do.
+Suing a vaccine manufacturer is very difficult to do.
 Any recovery, if at all, is limited.
-But depending upon the vaccine, you may be able to receive at least some compensation from the federal government.
+Depending upon the vaccine, you may be able to receive at least some compensation from the federal government.

 To better understand your legal rights, you should consider speaking to a personal injury attorney who specializes in vaccine-injury cases.
-And mind the time limits.
+Don't forget the time limits!